 As Makar for the respected online magazine Scottish Review, Gerard submitted a poem every month for over five years.
 His poem My Father’s Hand was chosen by the Scottish Poetry Library as one of the best poems of 2006.

 Gerard lived in the west end of Aberdeen from 1963 until he died in 2019.
 Well travelled and well read, he had an exceptionally broad hinterland to draw inspiration from for his work.
 Poetry was a lifetime labour of love but as father of ten children with his Anglo-Indian wife Anne (d.1991), Gerard’s greatest joy was his family.

 DNA – Poems for a Family – foreword by Morelle Smith.

 Cairn – Poems for the Isle of Lewis – foreword by Robert Macfarlane.

 Failing Light – handcrafted limited edition from the same handpress used by Ted Hughes.

 Of Love and Water – a collaboration with Canadian artist David Ladmore.

-Morning Crossword – a collaboration with Scottish artist Ester Green.
+Morning Crossword – a collaboration with Scottish artist Esther Green.